Lessons and Courses

 If You Pass Your Test

 The examiner will give you a pass certificate if you pass the test.
-They will also ask you if you want your full licence to be sent to you automatically.
-Once you have passed your test you can start driving straight away, you don’t need to wait for your full licence to arrive.
+They will ask you to hand them your provisional driving licence, and arrange your full licence send to you directly to your home address.
+Once you have passed your test you can start driving, you don’t need to wait for your full licence to arrive.

 Practical Driving Test Fees